yuen33/blender-light-studio/README.md

   - Special Lights (Dome, Stripes, etc.)
   - Special Node Setups (Infinite Ground Effect, Gradient Background, etc.)

+## Donations
+Speed of future developments depends on donations.
+100% of donations will go towards development of this plugin.
+Your donatoins are much appreciated.
+You can donate to my [leomoon] gmail account with the subject of Blender Light Studio Development.

 ## Compatibility
 Tested with Blender 2.75a